What Are The Laws Around Stop and Search in the UK?

 E. That you have a right to obtain a record of the search, and where you can get that from

 F. If they have not covered all of this information, they should not be searching you.

 4. What Did They Do?

 Police officers are legally only allowed to ask you to take off a coat, jacket or gloves at the location of a stop and search.
 They can also ask you to remove other items, including religious headwear and clothing, but they are required to ensure that you are located somewhere out of sight of the general public before you do so.
 You can also be asked to remove items of clothing below your jacket, but only an officer of the same sex as you can ask you to do this.

 While officers are allowed to physically touch you during a stop and search, the contact must not hurt or be of a sexual nature – which may be considered to be police assault.
 You may be asked to raise your arms or bend over to assist them.
 If you feel you were touched inappropriately, it is vital that you report it.

 It is important to legally contest police misconduct when it occurs, to ensure that all laws and procedures are being strictly adhered to for the safety and peace of mind of the general public as well as the representation of your own rights.
-If you feel that any of the above regulations have been broken in your case or the case of a loved one, all you need to do is get in touch with DPP Law today to proceed in making a claim against those responsible.
+If you feel that any of the above regulations have been broken in your case or the case of a loved one, all you need to do is get in touch with DPP Law actions against the police solicitors to proceed in making a claim against those responsible.